malrawi/instructLab_knowledge/shipping_groups.md

 The following attributes are mandatory: carrierServices, maxShippingDays, shippingGroupName:
 * shippingGroupName: is a descriptive name for your shipping group
 * maxShippingDays: that is the maximum number of transit days.
 In other words, the shipping group's Service Level Agreement (SLA).
-* carrierServices: is an array of strings that represent carrier service.
+* carrierServices: is a list of services.
 In the example above, we listed USPS_Ground and FedEx_Ground.
 Note that the listed carrier services transit time should not exceed the value specified by maxShippingDays

 ## How to update a shipping group
 You can use the Define shipping group API, which you would normally use to create a shipping group, except that you will need to pass the id of the shipping group you wish to